Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital: Proposed Approach

 \subsection{User Uniqueness and Privacy}

 Since followers manually endorse content creators, a naive design would enable attackers to create a large number of Sybil followers and inflate their social capital.
 Therefore, partial identity verification is required to enforce a one-account-per-person policy and ensure that the system contains only legitimate social capital.
 We consider verifiable credentials (VC)~\cite{W3C2019VC} signed by any of the trusted authorities, which should contain (mostly private) information about the user's identity, such as name, surname, permanent residence address, birth number, place of birth, nationality, ID of VC, issuance and expiration dates, etc., as well as and the user's public key to our PoSC blockchain platform ($PK_B^u$).
-All of the mentioned fields but $PK_B^u$ are concatenated and hashed as \textit{ID-hash}, which serves as a public identifier of user identity on the blockchain as well as the key to the global state of the blockchain -- i.e., sparse Merkle Patricia Trie (MPT).\footnote{Note that all input fields must be extracted from VC and should have enough unpredictable entropy to avoid bruteforcing attacks.
-We estimated the entropy of these fields to be within $256$ and $530$ bits (assuming 32B for ID of VC), and realistically around $314$ bits.} Therefore, the uniqueness of identity is ensured by utilizing MPT with radix 16, as in Ethereum.
-We are building the system to support maximally 10 billion users; therefore, a full MPT would fit within $log_{16}(10^{10}) \approx 8.3$ levels, which is comparable to Ethereum's circa 325 million accounts~\cite{ethNoAddr}: $log_{16}(325M) \approx 7$.
+All of the mentioned fields but $PK_B^u$ are concatenated and hashed as \textit{ID-hash}, which serves as a public identifier of user identity on the blockchain as well as the key to the global state of the blockchain -- i.e., sparse Merkle Patricia Trie (MPT).\footnote{Note that all input fields must be extracted from a VC and it should have enough unpredictable entropy to avoid bruteforcing attacks targeting privacy of user data.
+We estimated the entropy of these fields to be within $256$ and $530$ bits (assuming 32B for ID of VC), and realistically around $314$ bits.
+Even if we assume the worst-case scenario (only the ID of VC is unknown), it still provides a minimum of $256$ bits of entropy.} Therefore, the uniqueness of identity is ensured by utilizing MPT with radix 16, as in Ethereum.
+If we were to assume that our system would support 10 billion users, then a full MPT would fit within $log_{16}(10^{10}) \approx 8.3$ levels, which is comparable to Ethereum's circa 325 million accounts~\cite{ethNoAddr}: $log_{16}(325M) \approx 7$.

-\subsubsection{\textbf{Updating Global State.}}
+\subsection{Updating Global State}

-The identity verification is made on-chain in the precompiled \textit{identity-verifying smart contract} ($SC_{ID}$) that inserts ID-hash into the global state, and it encompasses the following checks: \begin{compactenum} \item A VC must be issued by one of the trusted issuers listed in $SC_{ID}$ (that is managed by a majority consensus of nodes).
+The identity verification (see also \autoref{sec:design:enrollment}) is made on-chain in the precompiled \textit{identity-verifying smart contract} ($SC_{ID}$) that inserts ID-hash into the global state, and it encompasses the following checks: \begin{compactenum} \item A VC must be issued by one of the trusted issuers listed in $SC_{ID}$ (that is managed by a majority consensus of nodes).

 \item ID-hash does not exist in the global state yet (i.e., identity uniqueness).

 \item A registering user provided a valid zkSNARK proof~\cite{groth2016} with private parameters corresponding to all VC fields but $PK_B^u$, where the following holds: \begin{compactitem} \item Ownership of VC: registering tx was signed by the private key corresponding to $PK_B^u$ in VC.